Juan Vázquez de Mella

-Juan Vázquez de Mella y Fanjul (1861–1928) was a Spanish politician and a political theorist.
+Juan Vázquez de Mella y Fanjul (8 June 1861 – 18 February 1928) was a Spanish politician and a political theorist.
 He is counted among the greatest Traditionalist thinkers, at times considered the finest author of Spanish Traditionalism of all time.
 A politician active within Carlism, he served as a longtime Cortes deputy and one of the party leaders.
 He championed an own political strategy, known as Mellismo, which led to secession and formation of a separate grouping.

 Family and youth

 Juan Antonio María Casto Francisco de Sales Vázquez de Mella y Fanjul was descendant to an old, though not particularly distinguished Galician family; its best known representative was a 15th-century-cardinal of Zamora.
-There were mostly military men among Juan's ancestors along the paternal line, related to various towns in Galicia; military were also his grandfather, Andrés Vázquez de Mella, a native of Filgueira, and his father, Juan Antonio Vázquez de Mella y Várela (died 1874), born in Boimorto.
+There were mostly military men among Juan's ancestors along the paternal line, related to various towns in Galicia; military were also his grandfather, Andrés Vázquez de Mella, a native of Filgueira, and his father, Juan Antonio Vázquez de Mella y Varela (died 1874), born in Boimorto.
 The latter, rising to teniente coronel, proved a rather restless figure and by some was described as exaltado.
 The man of clear Liberal convictions, for supporting the Espartero coups he was fired from the post of administrador de aduanas in 1840 and imprisoned in 1843.
 Soon restored to previous post in Lugo, in 1848 he was promoted to intendente provincial in Oviedo, the same year posted to Seville and later to Málaga.
 In the late 1850s transferred to Covadonga, he resigned from the army in 1860, once his application to join the troops fighting in Morocco had been rejected.
 Active in the local Liberal realm, allegedly he declared the republic in Cangas in 1873; his son later denied that he had been a Republican.